Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Tangent Structures and Pseudolimits

 \section{Tangent Structures and Pseudolimits}

 In this section we begin by recalling the notion of tangent category and the notions of morphisms between them.
-We will then introduce the notion of a tangent indexing functor and use the remainder of the section to discuss some of it properties.
+We will then introduce the notion of a tangent indexing functor and use the remainder of the section to discuss some of its properties.
 First we show that whenever $F\colon\Cscr^{\op} \to\fCat$ is a tangent indexing functor, its pseudolimit $\PC(F)$ has a tangent structure induced by the tangent structures on the categories $FX$ for the objects $X\in\Cscr^{\op}$.
 Then we show that our tangent indexing functors are tangent objects in the hom 2-category $\Bicat(\Cscr^{\op}, \fCat)$, as introduced in \cite{Marcello}.
+We note here that while the core ideas of this section and the next are fairly straightforward, we do spell out the technical details of the constructions and proofs.
+We do this in order to support generalizing and extending these ideas (it is easy, if one is not careful, to end up with an arrow to point in the wrong direction), and to indicate how to apply these ideas in various geometric situations.